samogot/betterdiscord-plugins/v2/No send scroll/README.md

 This plugin support both BetterDiscord versions.
 See installation instructions for [BDv1](../../v1#installation) or [BDv2](../README.md#installation).

-This plugin depends on [Temp Lib Plugin](../1Temp%20Lib%20Plugin) so install it too!
+This plugin depends on [Lib Discord Internals](../1Lib%20Discord%20Internals) so install it too!